civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(3)** The `Statutory Instruments Act` does not apply to an order made under paragraph (1)(a), but the order must be published in the `Canada Gazette` and the reasons for the making of the order must be made available to the public.

+### Section 121.1

+For greater certainty, nothing in any provision of this Act or the regulations limits a regulated entity's duty to accommodate under any other Act of Parliament.

 ### Miscellaneous